angular/material-tools/README.md

 # angular-material-tools

 [Angular-Material](http://github.com/angular/material) deploys standard builds to NPM and Bower using the [Bower-Material](http://github.com/angular/bower-material) deployment repository.
-The **standard** builds contain all material components, all themes, and all layout features.... packaged for easy installs and usages.
+The **standard** build contains all material components, all themes, and all layout features.... packaged for easy installs and usages.

-Developers interested in custom builds should use **material-tools** to generate their own custom [Angular-Material v1.x](http://github.com/angular/material) builds:
+Now developers can use `material-tools` to generate their own custom [Angular-Material v1.x](http://github.com/angular/material) builds:

 *  using only a subset of components,
 *  using only 1 specific theme,